pirminpfammatter/website/content/home/experience.md

         * Coaching for employees
         * Assesment of current Corporate Health Management
+        * Courses on Learning and Motivation for employees
         * Developing a broschure on mental health

   - title: Part-time employee in Accounting